cdapio/cdap/docs/loom-docs/source/rest/clusters.rst

    * - Status Code
      - Description
    * - 200 (OK)
-     - If update was successfull
+     - If update was successful
    * - 401 (UNAUTHORIZED)
      - If the user is unauthorized to make this request.
    * - 404 (NOT FOUND)